 it's also worth mentioning that Panasonic has no loyalty to one HDR format or the other, and even the affordable Panasonic GX800 LED TV supports both Dolby Vision and HDR10+.

-Samsung vs LG TV: which should you choose?
+Samsung TV vs LG TV: which should you choose?

-However, if you’re happy with your current television, but will want to upgrade in another few years – well, it could be a whole different story.
+However, if you’re happy with your current television but might want to upgrade in another few years – well, it could be a whole different story by then.